Prajna-Bahuguna/Step-Function-Terraform/README.md

-Step Function created using Terraform.
+Step Function's state machine with 3 states created using Terraform.